Quickly, What Am I Going To Say?

-Try to think of some aspect of the topic which is new and interesting rather tell something already known.
-Unless you have a natural flair for this, the element of inspiration may be illusive.
+Try to think of some aspect of the topic which is new and interesting rather than tell something already known.
+Unless you have a natural flair for this, the element of inspiration may be elusive.
 By practising the following techniques most speakers can develop the ability to think quickly and present a well- structured speech to any topic with little or no warning.

 The aim is to be able to recollect a previous experience or information that is linked to the topic which will help to generate a flow of ideas and phrases.

 If asked to speak totally impromptu the following advice will be helpful.
 Respond slowly.
 Walk slowly to the lectern or place of presentation.
 Pause after addressing the Chair, President, MC or the person in charge.
 While doing this keep thinking, thinking, and thinking, the whole time.

 Don’t waste time.
 Decide on one point (often the best point for development is the very first one that came into your mind), then set out to build on it.

 Speech construction can be based on choosing one of the following methods.

 1. PREP is a ‘tried and true’ method which is effective for business meetings, conference calls and interviews.
 These settings are structured.